Questions about Sonography as a Profession

 Take a look at the outlook provided by the Bureau of Labor Statistics.

-Yes, a Sonographer is involved in direct patient care which sometimes involves dealing with patient IV’s, catheters, drainage tubes, colostomy bags, etc. There are certain sonography procedures that require fluid aspirations, contrast injections, biopsies, and tube placements.
+Yes, a sonographer is involved in direct patient care which sometimes involves dealing with patient IV’s, catheters, drainage tubes, colostomy bags, etc. There are certain sonography procedures that require fluid aspirations, contrast injections, biopsies, and tube placements.
 Some patients may experience nausea, vomiting, diarrhea, voiding, fainting, and cardiac arrest during a procedure.
-The Sonographer must be skilled in dealing with these conditions professionally when the patient is in the Sonographer’s care.
+The sonographer must be skilled in dealing with these conditions professionally when the patient is in the sonographer’s care.

 Questions about the Weatherford College Diagnositc Medical Sonography Program